A common question that circles in the expat community in Croatia often is “How much will I be charged in taxes if I buy something online from abroad”?

 - Tobacco and tobacco products

-Note: From July 1, 2021, a special optional procedure called “IOSS” (Import One Stop Shop) for shipments that arrive from non-EU countries for goods of value up to 150 € will be implemented.
+From July 1, 2021, a special optional procedure called IOSS (Import One Stop Shop) for shipments that arrive from non-EU/EEA countries for goods of value up to 150 € is applied.

-If the buyer directly purchases goods from a non-EU country with a value up to 150 € from an IOSS supplier, then the supplier will charge VAT to the buyer as part of a sales price.
+If the buyer directly purchases goods from a non-EU/EEA country with a value of up to 150 € from an IOSS supplier, then the supplier charges VAT to the buyer as part of a sales price.
 This means that VAT will not be charged again at import.

-If the buyer purchases goods from a non-EU country with a value up to 150 € from a supplier who doesn’t apply IOSS, the buyer will be charged Croatian VAT when imported into Croatia.
+If the buyer purchases goods from a non-EU/EEA country with a value of up to 150 € from a supplier who doesn’t apply IOSS, the buyer will be charged Croatian VAT when imported into Croatia.

-So, we’ve already mentioned that customs duty is calculated according to the rate prescribed by the customs tariffs of the EU and the tariff number in which goods are classified.
-Tariff numbers, i.e. TARIC measure information is available here.
+So, we’ve already mentioned that customs duty is calculated according to the rate prescribed by the customs tariffs of the EU/EEA and the tariff number in which goods are classified.
+Tariff numbers, i.e. information on TARIC measure is available here.

-- Transport costs from the non-EU member state to the EU
+- Transport costs from the non-EU/EEA member state to the EU/EEA

 - Commission and brokerage fees